TheLazyCat00/focus-nvim/README.md

 - **languages:** A table associating filetypes with Treesitter queries for identifying foldable code blocks.
 - **fallback:** A fallback Treesitter query if no language-specific option exists.
-- **checkingRange:** The number of lines around the cursor to consider when applying folds.

 ## Usage